Options such as insulation, additional windows are available and listed on our pricing form,

 Please contact us to make an appointment for a visit.

 We don’t offer Yurta tents rentals ourselves.
 But our clients do rent out their Yurta spaces.
-See about spending a night in a Yurta here.
+See about renting a Yurta from one of our clients here.

 We work only with natural and non-toxic materials.
 Many poisons have too easily pervaded the material world in which we live, the foods we eat, and the things we put on our skin.
 We strive to make the most natural and non-toxic shelter humanly possible.
 Our yurts are famously vinyl-free (PVC) which is a commonly-used but known toxic material in our own industry.

-You can make it as rustic or opulent as you like.
-If you have electricity on site, it is easy to bring it into the yurt in many ways, including without any additional intervention.
+Yes, both electrical lines and water systems can easily be integrated into a Yurta.
+If you have electricity on site, it is easy to bring it into the yurt in many ways without any complex intervention or conduits.

-Remember that proper, reliable water systems require a certain infrastructure to work in cold climates.
+Remember that proper, reliable water systems require insulated infrastructure beneath your platform to prevent water-line freezing work in cold climates like Canada.
 Every piece of infrastructure added to the yurt takes it a step away from its “tent” roots.
 And another step further away from what probably brought you to this page in the first place.

 Yurta is an inherently hackable and adaptable system.
 Please contact us if you want to do something a little different.

 Yurts are made to order.
 If Yurta is right for you, we take a 30% deposit at the time of order and the balance when you pick up your yurt.
-Please contact us for accurate production timelines, which vary throughout the year.
+Please contact us for accurate production timelines, which vary throughout the year but are typically 4-8 weeks.

 From the Arctic Circle to Australia, we have shipped Yurta around the world.
 Shipping requires crating your yurt to protect it in transit.
 Yurts ship as part of a free trade agreement between Canada the US and other countries.
 Additional fees may be payable in some cases for customs clearing or duties.